flavdotexe/CorePass-MVP-CLI/README.md

    - **IV size**: 128 bits
    - **Hash algorithm**: SHA-256

    Everything is **00% local and offline**, so your data never touches the internet.
-The built-in password generator creates military-grade passwords to keep your accounts secure.
+The built in password generator creates military-grade passwords to keep your accounts secure.

    ## Security Warnings

    - **Do NOT store seed phrases or private keys** for cryptocurrencies or credit card details in CorePass.
 If you choose to do so, it’s at your own risk.
    - **Vault File Safety**: The `my_vault.vault` file is encrypted, but if you lose it, your data is gone.
 Keep a secure backup!
    - **Keyloggers**: Be cautious of keyloggers, especially for sensitive data.
 Consider using a clean virtual machine or TailsOS for maximum security.
    - **Master Password**: Your vault’s security depends on a strong master password.
-Choose wisely and memorize it—there’s no recovery option.
+Choose wisely and memorize it there’s no recovery option.
    - **Physical Backups**: Always maintain a secure physical backup of your logins and critical data.
    - **Clipboard**: Passwords are cleared from the clipboard after you press `Enter` or exit the program, minimizing exposure.